Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 ## Assessment

-The module was created as part of a postgraduate Research Techniques course at the University of Edinburgh, which aimed to teach postgraduate taught masters students practical aspects of chemistry.
+The module was created as part of a Research Techniques course at the University of Edinburgh (SCQF 11, 20 credits), which trains postgraduate taught masters students in practical aspects of chemistry research.
-The module contributes 40% of the total grade for the course.
-The module was assessed in two ways.
+This module contributes 40% of the total grade for the course and is assessed in two ways.
-Overall comprehension of the first two sessions is assessed based on multiple-choice quizzes, each quiz being 5% of the module. **is that correct?
-5% or the corse or module?**
+Overall comprehension of the first two sessions is assessed based on multiple-choice quizzes, each quiz being 5% of the module.

-The quiz is run through **myED blackboard ... <-- whatever is that interface called.**
-Students are provided a formative quiz to familiarise with how to operate the quiz and what type of knowledge is expected.
-When scoring over 80% they can access the summative quiz.
+The quizzes were run through LEARN, the University's Virtual Learning Environment.
+Students are first provided a formative quiz to familiarise themselves with how to operate the quiz and what type of knowledge is expected.
+When scoring over 80%, students can access the summative quiz.
 The summative quiz can only be attempted once.
 We share the formative quizzes within GitHub materials.

 [//]: # (shall we give example? - YES - can do the practice quiz?)